Nitin2575/strength-intelligence/README.md

 # Strength Intelligence MkII

-Strength Intelligence MkII is an **AI exploration and learning project** focused on strength and resistance training.
+Strength Intelligence MkII is an **AI exploration project** focused on strength and resistance training.

 I am building it to learn how AI, product analytics, health data, and frontend development can be used toward a real personal health goal: